vigimella/from-apk-to-img/README.md

 - grayscale image in png extension
 - image in RGB in jpg extension

-The idea at the bottom of this tool is gett the dex file stored in APK, converting it into hexadecimal and convert the hex string in colors.
+The idea at the bottom of this tool is to get the dex file stored in APK, converting it into hexadecimal and convert the hex string in colors.